varunputta1511/data_analysis-_agent/Readme.md

 ## 😏 What Is This Masterpiece?

 Welcome to **AI Document Analyst v2.0** – the tool you never knew you desperately needed, now with a complete UI makeover that'll make your other apps jealous.
-Built by _Devansh Singh_ (yes, I made this, and yes, I'm still waiting for my Nobel Prize).
+Built by _Varun Singh_ (yes, I made this, and yes, I'm still waiting for my Nobel Prize).

 This Python-powered, AI-infused, theme-switching, sarcasm-enabled agent will: